DiegoNG90/PPT-OOP/README.md

 # PPT-OOP
 Paper Rock Scissors - Object Orientated Programming

-In 2020, while I was learning Python, I made a Paper Rock Scissors programme in functional programming fashion.
+In 2020, while I was learning Python, I made a Paper Rock Scissors programme in functional programming fashioned way.
 Also, it was a Code-along session, so today I tried to:

 -Challenge myself and try to do it all over by my own, without any outsorce help -Using classes and making an OOP programming instead of Functional programming.